SimonFJ20/articles/langdev/array_based_language.md

 ## Reflecting on Typescript

-From now on I'll refer to Typescript's type system used as a programming language as just TS for simplicity, and use *Typescript* to refer to the original definition.
+In this chaptor, I'll refer to Typescript's type system used as a programming language as just Typescript, and use *Typescript* to refer to the original definition.

 ### The good